 Biography

-As an enthusiastic chamber musician, Zhen Chen has worked with eminent violinists, such as Maxim Vengerov, Cho-Liang Lin, Elmira Darvarova, and outstanding instrumentalists of the New York Philharmonic and the Orchestra of Metropolitan Opera in concert and recording engagements.
-He has been an official collaborative pianist of the Shanghai Isaac Stern International Violin Competition (SISIVC) and the International Music Competition Harbin (IMCH).
-In the 2025 season, he tours with the Vienna-based Glière String Quartet in Europe, presenting an all-Mozart chamber music program.
+As an enthusiastic chamber musician, Zhen Chen has worked with eminent violinists such as Maxim Vengerov, Cho-Liang Lin, and Elmira Darvarova, as well as outstanding instrumentalists from the New York Philharmonic and the Metropolitan Opera Orchestra, in both concert and recording engagements.
+He has served as an official collaborative pianist for the Shanghai Isaac Stern International Violin Competition (SISIVC) and the International Music Competition Harbin (IMCH).
+In the 2025 season, he toured Europe with the Vienna-based Glière String Quartet, presenting an all-Mozart chamber music program.

-Zhen Chen wears another hat as a performer-composer who bridges Eastern and Western sensibility and musicality.
-His cross-culture and cross-genre composition works were crystallized in the albums ERGO: New Music for Piano and Chinese Folk Instruments (Navona/Naxos, 2017) and On & Between: New Music for Pipa and Western Ensembles (Navona/Naxos, 2018).
-The featured music video of Turpan Tango, a hit from his album ERGO, has accumulated over 1 million views on various video platforms.
-The album On & Between won the Gold Medal of Global Music Awards for Best Show top honor, Best Album, and Best Instrumentalists.
-As an avid recording artist, Zhen has been a voting member of the Grammys (The Recording Academy) since 2017.
+Zhen Chen also wears the hat of a performer-composer who bridges Eastern and Western sensibilities and musicality.
+His cross-cultural and cross-genre compositions are crystallized in the albums ERGO: New Music for Piano and Chinese Folk Instruments (Navona/Naxos, 2017) and On & Between: New Music for Pipa and Western Ensembles (Navona/Naxos, 2018).
+The featured music video for Turpan Tango, a hit from his album ERGO, has garnered over 1 million views across platforms.
+The album On & Between won the Global Music Awards' Gold Medal for Best Show, along with honors for Best Album and Best Instrumentalists.
+As an avid recording artist, Zhen has been a voting member of The Recording Academy (the Grammys) since 2017.

 Mozart Piano Concertos Nos.20 & 24